Cross River Rail

 The project provides a second rail crossing of the Brisbane river due to concerns that the only inner-city rail river crossing, the Merivale Bridge, would reach capacity.
 According to the project's business case, without the new tunnel overcrowding on most lines would be expected by 2026.
 Cross River Rail is considered to be the highest infrastructure priority by the Queensland Government.
 Infrastructure Australia evaluated the business case in 2017 and expressed concerns that the rail patronage projections may not be achieved and that the benefits in the business case may be overstated.
+However, Infrastructure Australia still listed Cross River Rail as a priority project.

-Under the plan, south-east Queensland trains will operate in three sections, all connecting at the existing or new underground Roma Street stations.
-Sector One will connect the Gold and Sunshine Coasts directly, operating trains from Varsity Lakes and Beenleigh through to Redcliffe Peninsula, Nambour and Gympie.
-Sector Two will link the Rosewood and Springfield lines through Central to the domestic airport and Shorncliffe.
+Under the plan, Queensland Rail Citytrain will operate in three sectors, all connecting at the existing or new underground Roma Street stations.
+Sector One will connect the Gold Coast and Sunshine Coast directly, operating trains from Varsity Lakes and Beenleigh through to the Redcliffe Peninsula, Nambour and Gympie.
+Sector Two will link the Rosewood and Springfield lines through Central to the Brisbane Airport and Shorncliffe.
 Sector Three will run Ferny Grove trains through Central and Southbank to Cleveland.

+Name

+The project has been known as Cross River Rail since its inception in 2010, with the exception of the Bus and Train Tunnel (BaT) proposal, which lasted from 2013 to 2015.
+In May 2024, the Liberal National Party (LNP) announced that, if elected at the 2024 state election, they would officially rename the Cross River Rail corridor the "Elizabeth line", in honour of Queen Elizabeth II.
+The LNP launched an online petition following the Queen's death in September 2022 to seek support for the name change, and later claimed to have received close to 5,000 signatures.
+The Labor Party opposed the proposition, arguing that Cross River Rail is not its own line and, therefore, should not be named as such.
+Then-Minister for Transport, Bart Mellish, stated that because Cross River Rail will be integrated into the broader South East Queensland train network, it would be inappropriate to designate the new corridor as a standalone railway line, and that this would possibly confuse local commuters as well as overseas visitors.
+In May 2025, following the LNP's 2024 election victory, Deputy Premier Jarrod Bleijie recommitted his party to the name change, which was affirmed by a government spokeswoman.
+However, the current Minister for Transport, Brent Mickelberg, has stated that although there are no immediate intentions to rename Cross River Rail, discussions could take place once the project is finished.